2enology/z3nology/README.md

 I am an experienced, forward thinking developer.
 My Passion is building fully responsive, fast, secure, user-friendly websites, website interfaces, and overall beautiful applications.
-Implemented attractive, user-friendly and responsive front-end projects to interact with blockchain using web3.js, Ethers.js, solidity on EVM.
+Implemented attractive, user-friendly and responsive front-end projects to interact with blockchain using web3.js, Ethers.js, solidity on EVM and Rust on Solana.
 I pride myself on delivering great results to every client on time, based on detail, quality, and responsibility.
 Credibility and Development completion is a key component of my perfection as a web developer.